25 Best Places to Visit in Nuwara Eliya, Sri Lanka

 A fraction of the earnings made from the Jam Room is directed towards helping orphans and people in need.
 So your purchases will have an impact on the local community as well.

-🏨 Accommodations in close proximity to The Franciscan Sisters
+🏨 Place to stay near The Franciscan Sisters

 Horton Plains National Park